Credential Management is how an agency issues, manages, and revokes credentials bound to enterprise identities.

 The following are some examples of credentials:

-- You might use a PIV credential that includes a picture, the issuing agency logo, and cryptographic key pairs to assert your identity at a federal facility.
+- You might use an agency-issued smart card, such as a PIV or CAC, that includes a picture and cryptographic key pairs to assert your identity at a federal facility.

 - You might use a combination of credentials, like a username/password with a one-time password generated by a mobile application, to assert your identity to a federal web application.